UnickSoft/graphonline/README.md

 # How to run

 1. Download repository to local website folder.
 It should be placed into root of domen.
-It can work wrong from subdirectory.
+If you want to run graphonline from subdirectory read "Additional steps to run from subdirectory" below.
 2. Change access rights of directory /tmp.
 PHP scripts need to create and modify files inside it.
 3. Run file from browser: /script/merge.php.
 It merges all js files into one /script/example.js.
 4. Run file from browser: /cgi-bin/getPluginsList.php?reset.
 It creates file with list of plug-ins.
 Just optimization.